fbpx Skip to Content

 bowl with sugar snap peas with orange and mint

-1. Heat 1 tsp of olive oil in a non-stick saute pan.
+1. Heat the olive oil in a large non-stick saute pan.

-2. When the pan is hot, add the sugar snap peas into the pan and allow to crisp, stirring occasionally.
+2. When the pan is hot, add the sugar snap peas to the pan and allow them to crisp slightly, stirring occasionally.

-3. Add in 1 teaspoon of ginger and the orange juice and allow to cook, stirring occasionally, until the ginger is fragrant and the juice has been absorbed, about 1 minute.
+3. Add in the ginger and the orange juice and allow to cook, stirring occasionally, until the ginger is fragrant and the juice has been absorbed, about 1 minute.

 4. Season with a pinch of sea salt (affiliate link), fresh cracked pepper, the fresh chopped mint and the orange zest.